-Dispersed interactions across host and pathogen genomes

-Using co-transcriptome GWA, we identified 25 trans-eQTL hotspots dispersed across the genome that modulate either the host or pathogen transcriptomes.
-This contrasts with previous cross-species eQTL studies, which identified one or only a few cross-species eQTL hotspots (Wu, Cai et al. 2015, Guo, Fudali et al. 2017).
-Further, most of the genetic variation detected in our study is distant from the affected transcripts, i.e. located in trans.
-These trans-eQTL hotspots are linked to the expression variation for five major B. cinerea trans- co-expression networks with genes dispersed across the genome (Zhang, Corwin et al. 2018).
-In particular, the eQTL hotspots influenced the expression of many genes from the previously identified B. cinerea trans-co-expression networks (vesicle/virulence, translation/growth, exocytosis regulation, peptidase).
-Interestingly, the candidate polymorphisms are spread throughout the genome and the detected eQTL hotspots are not in regions of the genome with outlier levels of genetic variation.
-This contrasts with what might be expected in filamentous fungi that have multiple-speed genomes.
-In these fungi, diverse fungal virulence effectors are enriched in regions of the genome containing repetitive sequences and transposable elements (Dong, Raffaele et al. 2015).
-These regions show enhanced rates of mutation and polymorphism while the rest of the genome shows slower evolutionary rates.
-If this pattern defined variation in the current system, it would predict clustering of the great majority of eGWA hits to a few locations, rather than distribution of eGWA across the genome as was found.
-It will require conducting a similar analysis in the multi-speed genome filamentous fungi to test whether eQTL in a pathogen with a multi-speed genome truly cluster within the highly polymorphic regions.
-These findings together provide evidence for polygenic trans-regulation of gene expression in B. cinerea interactions that then coalesces around specific transcriptional modules to influence virulence.

 Complications in detection of cis-acting loci

 The vast majority of eQTL studies identify a dominant signature of cis-acting loci.
 However, in B. cinerea, the dominant pattern was one of trans-eQTL with few detected cis-eQTL.
 A deeper investigation suggested that this may be due to genetic factors that complicate our ability to identify the cis-acting SNPs.
 B. cinerea has high haplotype diversity, and in the three gene clusters investigated, there were potential rare cis-acting variants that fall below the minor allele cutoff for GWA (Atwell, Corwin et al. 2018).
 The identified cis-acting variants were often deletions, which further complicate the ability to identify a cis-eQTL signature by introducing non-SNP variation that is missed by the GWA algorithm.
 This may account for additional undetected trans-eQTL as well.
-(Porquier, Moraga et al. 2019)To fully understand the pattern of potential cis-acting loci in B. cinerea would require a deeper investigation of structural variation by incorporating long-read sequencing.
+Additional cis-acting variants may best be captured by variation in transposons (Porquier, Moraga et al. 2019).
+To fully understand the pattern of potential cis-acting loci in B. cinerea would require a deeper investigation of structural variation by incorporating long-read sequencing.
 Future GWA with a larger sample of diverse pathogen isolates and deeper sequencing would assist with identifying these cis-eQTL.
 Additionally, the GWA algorithms would need to be written to allow for simultaneous use of both SNP and presence/ absence polymorphism data; one option is to code deletions as an additional state for each genotyped variant (Wang, Roux et al. 2018).
 This does suggest that there is likely a significant fraction of undetected cis-eQTLs within B. cinerea, caused by the high polymorphism rate within this species.

 Dispersed interactions across host and pathogen genomes